 \subsection{Mapping properties of the heat operator on H\"older spaces}

-The proof of short-time existence for Yamabe flow is based on a careful analysis of the mapping properties of the heat operator acting with respect to H\"older spaces, defined with respect to an incomplete edge metric.
-Consider a feasible edge space $(M,g)$ and recall the notation fixed above.
+The proof of short-time existence for the Yamabe flow is based on a careful analysis of the mapping properties of the heat operator acting between H\"older spaces, defined with respect to an incomplete edge metric.
+Consider a feasible edge space $(M,g)$ as above.

 \begin{defn} The H\"older space $\ho, \A\in (0,1),$ is defined as the space of functions $u(p,t)$ that are continuous on $\overline{M} \times [0,T]$, such that their $\A$-th H\"older norm